MrGibbage/fll-pybricks-vscode-tutorial/update-snippets.md

 # Snippets

 ## Explained
 Snippets are an awesome way to save a lot of typing and preventing typos.
-For example, we have a program in our BaseRobot class called "driveForDistance" and there are several parameters that can be used.
-A line of code might look like this:
+For example, we have an instance method in our BaseRobot class called "driveForDistance" and there are several parameters that can be used.
+A line of code running that method might look like this:

 `br.driveForDistance(100)`

-Because we use this function so much, we all know the 100 is the distance in millimeters, but admittedly this isn't very clear.
+Because we use this method so much, we all know the 100 in the example is the distance in millimeters, but admittedly this isn't very clear way of calling this method.
 And there are still other options that can be entered.
-Here's another possible line of code:
+Here's another example, but better written, line of code:

 `br.driveForDistance(speedPct=20, distance=40, then=Stop.NONE, wait=true)`

-All of those parameters are important, and there are a lot of opportunities for typos.
+All of those parameters are important, but there are a lot of opportunities for typos.
 So is there anything that can be done to save some typing?
 VS Code snippets are the solution.
 Snippets allow us to program a prefix character sequence, and whenever that is typed, VS Code will use intellisense to popup an option to use the snippet.
-If the user chooses the nippet, it will replace the prefix sequence with some assigned text, and it will place the cursor where it needs to be, and even enable the user to just press tab to get to the next needed curson place.
+If the user chooses the nippet, it will replace the prefix sequence with some assigned text, and it will place the cursor where it needs to be, and even enable the user to just press tab to get to the next needed cursor place.
 Snippets are saved in the VS Code Profile, so they are NOT saved in the .vscode folder.
 That means the update process is a little more manual, but it isn't too difficult.
 But first I will explain the snippet in a little more detail.

 For example, we have the following snippet programmed
 ```json